Anushka2040/Anushka2040/README.md

 ![image](https://www.icegif.com/wp-content/uploads/icegif-2425.gif)

-👩🏽‍💻 I'm a Computer Science Engineering graduate with a 9.12 CGPA.
+👩🏽‍💻 Tech-savvy Computer Science graduate with a stellar academic record and hands-on experience in software development.
 Proficient in ***C/C++, Python, HTML, CSS, Node.js, and Express.js***.
-Led software development projects, optimizing system performance and user experience.
+Led impactful projects, including optimizing system boot-up and developing RESTful APIs.
+Skilled in problem-solving and collaboration, delivering high-quality solutions.
+Passionate about innovation and continuous learning in the tech industry.
 Proven track record in backend and frontend development, with expertise in ***RESTful APIs, database systems, and cloud platforms***.
 ### You can checkout my [profile website](https://anushka2040.github.io/Profile/) to learn more about me.
 ###